chutrunganh/Stock-Trading-Platform/README.md

 </table>

-Status:🟢: Done  |  🟡: Partial done or no need	 |  🔴: Not implement yet
+*Status:🟢: Done  |  🟡: Partially done or no need	 |  🔴: Not implement yet*